Saule Omarova: Federal Reserve reform

-In a 2021 paper "The People's Ledger: How to Democratize Money and Finance the Economy", she proposed "a comprehensive reform of the structure and systemic function of the Fed's balance sheet as the basis for redesigning the core architecture of modern finance.
-In essence, it offers a blueprint for democratizing both access to money and control over financial flows in the nation's economy."
-She called for the Federal Reserve to offer consumer bank accounts and become "the ultimate public platform for generating, modulating, and allocating financial resources in a modern economy" in a move she has called a radical reform.
+In a 2021 Vanderbilt Law Review article, "The People's Ledger: How to Democratize Money and Finance the Economy", Omarova proposed a comprehensive reform of the Federal Reserve's balance sheet, offering what she wrote was "a blueprint for democratizing both access to money and control over financial flows in the nation's economy."
+She called for the Federal Reserve to offer consumer bank accounts and become "the ultimate public platform for generating, modulating, and allocating financial resources in a modern economy," writing that the "radical reform outlined here is ultimately a more pragmatic and sensible response to the challenge of democratizing finance."

 Financial regulation

 According to a report by The New York Times, Omarova favors stricter regulations on cryptocurrencies and financial technology (fintech) companies.
 In response to reports that Facebook may launch its own cryptocurrency, Omarova argued it was an example of "Big Tech companies [resorting] to ever more creative ways to expand a monopolistic and extractive business model under the guise of corporate activism."
 In a paper by Omarova published in the Yale Journal on Regulation, "New Tech v.
-New Deal: Fintech as a Systemic Phenomenon" (2019), she argued that some financial technology applications have served as "destabilizing mechanisms".
+New Deal: Fintech as a Systemic Phenomenon" (2019), she argued that financial technology applications may amplify tensions and imbalances in financial markets and the broader economy, "render[ing] fintech a public policy challenge of the highest order."